skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Behind the door is a tunnel, reaching into the heart of the mountain.
-Thordek examines the tunnel work and observes that this was not a proper Dwarven mining tunnel.
+Thordek examines the tunnel work and observes that this was not a proper dwarven mining tunnel.
 This was dug carelessly and in great haste.
 The work is rough and ugly to his eyes.
 They venture inward.
 Enoch leads, holding his enchanted mace above his head to provide them with a steady white light.